 The Hydrology Committee provides consulting services on specific problems as requested by various elements of the USACE.
-In February and March 2012, the Hydrology Committee met with members of the Fort Worth District, the RMC, and Southwestern Division to discuss the H&H modeling for the Dallas Floodway.
+In February and March 2012, the Hydrology Committee met with members of the Fort Worth District, the Risk Management Center (RMC), and Southwestern Division to discuss the H&H modeling for the Dallas Floodway.
 The following issues were discussed during the meetings:

-- 1. Determination of the standard project flood hydrograph and peak discharge estimate - 2.
-Application of depth area duration relationships to frequency rainfall events - 3.
-Frequency analysis for the period of record data - 4.
-Selection of the peak discharge frequency relationship - 5.
-Estimation of the return period for the standard project flood peak discharge - 6.
-Determination of interior versus exterior inundation relationships for estimation of consequences
+- 1. Determination of the standard project flood hydrograph and peak discharge estimate. - 2.
+Application of depth area duration relationships to frequency rainfall events. - 3.
+Frequency analysis for the period of record data. - 4.
+Selection of the peak discharge frequency relationship. - 5.
+Estimation of the return period for the standard project flood peak discharge. - 6.
+Determination of interior versus exterior inundation relationships for estimation of consequences.

 Following those meetings, the Hydrology Committee produced a report titled, "Findings and Recommendations Regarding Hydrology for the Dallas Floodway Project", dated May 2012.
+This report is included for reference following Section 7.
 In the Hydrology Committee report, several studies were recommended as updates to the H&H analyses for baseline conditions and are documented herein.
 The recommended studies were: